 A point to note; the drive-type wheel you use, will ultimately limit the level of feel you can achieve.
 It is widely thought that direct drive steering wheels such as the Fanatec range provide a better feel than belt driven and gear driven wheels, like the Logitech and Thrustmaster’s.
-There is a great article written by simracingsetup.com that talks about the differences in more detail which we would recommend reading.
+To understand more about how force feedback works, we recommend this article on simracingcockpit.

 Steering Wheel Firmware vs ACC Settings

 There is a lot of confusion when it comes to the differences between firmware settings and game settings.
 The two things are separate and need to be configured separately.
 Firmware is your wheel’s specific settings, and act as a blanket setting for all games and Sims.
 Your firmware is provided via dedicated programmes supplied by the manufacturer or 3rd party applications.
 For example, Fanatec Firmware will use a different setting programme to Thrustmaster’s Firmware.

 When you first install your wheel, often the manufacturer will provide a guide on how to set up and calibrate your wheel.
 Within these guides, you may have the option to control different properties of your wheel, such as FFB strength, lockout angle, dead zones, etc.